zenml-io/template-e2e-batch/README.md

   <img height=500 src="assets/04_promotion.png">
 </p>

 Once the model object is trained and evaluated on meeting basic quality standards, we would like to understand whether it is good enough to beat the existing model object used in inference.
-This is a very important step, as promoting a weak model object as inference might result in huge negative impact at the end of the day.
+This is a very important step, as promoting a weak model object as inference might have a huge negative impact.

-In this example, we are implementing metric compare promotion to decide on the spot and avoid more complex approaches like Champion/Challengers shadow deployments.
+In this example, we are implementing promotion based on metric comparison to decide on the spot and avoid more complex approaches like Champion/Challengers shadow deployments.
 In other projects, other promotion techniques and strategies can be used.

 To achieve this we would retrieve the model registry version from [Model Registry](https://docs.zenml.io/stacks-and-components/component-guide/model-registries): latest (the one we just trained) and current (the one having a proper tag).
 Next, we need to deploy both model objects using [Model Deployer](https://docs.zenml.io/stacks-and-components/component-guide/model-deployers) and run predictions on the testing set for both of them.
 Next, we select which one of the model registry versions has a better metric value and associate it with the inference tag.

-As a last step we promote the current Model Control Plane version to the inference stage, if a promotion decision was made.
+As a last step we promote the current Model Control Plane version to the inference stage if a promotion decision was made.
 By doing so we ensure that the best Model Control Plane version would be used for inference later on and ensure seamless integration of relevant artifacts from training pipeline in the batch inference pipeline.

 ### [Continuous Deployment] Batch Inference
 The Batch Inference pipeline is designed to run with inference Model Control Plane version context.
-This ensures that we always infer only on quality assured Model Control Plane version and provide seamless integration of required artifacts created during training of this Model Control Plane version.
+This ensures that we always infer only on quality-assured Model Control Plane version and provide seamless integration of required artifacts created during training of this Model Control Plane version.
 This is achieved by providing this configuration in `inference_config.yaml` used to configure our pipeline:
 ```yaml
 model_config: